NASA – National Aeronautics and Space Administration.

 – The New Horizons spacecraft flew by Pluto in 2015, providing unprecedented images and data.

-1. 2020s: Artemis Program and Future Exploration
+1. NASA in 2020s: Artemis Program and Future Exploration

 – NASA’s Artemis program aims to return humans to the Moon by the mid-2020s, with plans to eventually send astronauts to Mars.